Parenteral Formulation Development

 Solutions – Most injectables are solutions.
 Typically, aqueous, they can be water mixed with glycols, alcohol, or other nonaqueous solvents.

-Suspensions – A difficult parenteral dosage form to formulate is a suspension.
+Suspensions – A difficult parenteral preparation to formulate is a suspension.
 A delicate balance of variables is necessary to formulate a product that is easily resuspended and can be ejected through an 18- to 21-gauge needle through its shelf life.

 Emulsions – Inherently unstable, an emulsion is a dispersion of one immiscible liquid in another.
 Formulation options are restricted, as there is a limited number of stabilizers and emulsifiers that can be used.
 Unwanted physiological effects limit the use of IV emulsions.